 There are individuals who may not be in a position to evacuate from the building.
 Maybe because they have passed out as a result of panic, or maybe because they are disabled.
 The fire warden should see to it that such individuals are helped from the building and taken to safety.

 If the fire is not very large and can be stopped.
 Using various equipment such as fire extinguishers, the fire warden should try to tackle it.
-The most important thing to note in such situations is that one should only fight the types of fire they are knowledgeable about or have been trained to fight.
+The most important thing to note in such situations is that one should only fight the types of fire they are knowledgeable about or have been trained to fight and is safe to do so.

 Fire wardens also have the role of working with other fire wardens.
 Also, emergency services for better management of the emergency.
 They are also tasked with providing complete information to the rescue team.